- The release process works best with Git Flow branching.

-- Contributors can do whatever they want on PRs and merges to master will result in packages being released to GitHub and NuGet.
+- Contributors can do whatever they want on PRs and merges to main will result in packages being released to GitHub and NuGet.

 Ocelot uses the following process to accept work into the NuGet packages.